Updated on June 17th, 2019 by Josh Arnold

 We don’t expect gross margins to drive any sort of meaningful gains in the coming years as the company’s strategy specifically limits margin expansion.
 While a lack of gross margin growth can be a headwind to earnings growth, it is clearly working for Home Depot, as the company continues to drive high rates of profit growth, in part thanks to this strategy.

-The company’s stated goal for gross margins is 34.1% for fiscal 2020, and that number came in at 34% for Q4 of 2018, and 34.3% for the full year, implying margins are expected to remain relatively flat going forward.
+The company’s stated goal for gross margins is 34.1% for fiscal 2020, and that number came in at 34.2% for Q1 of 2019, implying margins are expected to remain relatively flat going forward.

 Home Depot attempts to make up for this lack of gross margin expansion via expense leverage, wherein it looks to grow revenue more quickly than expenses, which helps drive profit gains.
-In Q4, SG&A costs, which includes things like back office support and store labor costs, increased 10.9%, which is exactly the same rate as revenue.
+In Q1, SG&A costs, which includes things like back office support and store labor costs, increased 3.4%, which is lower than the 5.7% gain in revenue.

-In other words, no expense leverage was achieved and this was true for the full year as well, as SG&A costs rose more quickly than revenue.
-Home Depot reckons it can achieve between 20bps and 80bps of expense leverage by the end of 2020, so it would appear there is some slightly margin expansion on the way.
+Home Depot believes it can achieve between 20bps and 80bps of expense leverage by the end of 2020, so it would appear there is some slightly margin expansion on the way.
+Indeed, the company made some progress in Q1 towards this goal, which was an improvement over Q4’s results.

 Home Depot guided for the above for the full year of 2019.
 Total sales growth is expected to be 3.3% on comparable sales growth of 5.0%.
-The difference in the two numbers, which are generally very close to each other for this company, is because of the lack of an additional operating week.
+The difference in the two numbers, which are generally very close to each other for this company, is because of the lack of an additional operating week, as mentioned earlier.

-Recall that fiscal 2018 contained an additional week that added ~1.7% to total revenue growth, so that simply gets backed out of fiscal 2019 results.
+Recall that fiscal 2018 contained an additional week that added around 2% to total revenue growth, so that simply gets backed out of fiscal 2019 results.
 The number investors should focus on is the 5% comparable sales guidance, which is once again very strong.

 Management guided for ~$10.03 in earnings-per-share, based upon another $5 billion being spent on share repurchases.
 That’s good for just over 2% of the float at today’s share price, so repurchases will once again be a small tailwind to earnings-per-share growth.